 Wolverhampton Halfpenny Green Airport is not only a flourishing centre for aviation, it also offers companies a superb location in which to base their business.

 Originally built as an aerodrome for the Royal Air Force and opening in 1941, the airport now provides a thriving base for a number of general aviation operators and maintenance providers including: aircraft and helicopter flying schools, several private aircraft operators and various non-aviation based tenants.
 Ideally positioned in the centre of the UK, the airport is only seven miles to the south west of Wolverhampton and twenty miles from Birmingham.

-With hard and grass runways, the aerodrome is ideal for flying training and hosts four fixed wing training schools, a helicopter school, an autogyro supplier and a microlight school.
+With hard and grass runways, the aerodrome is ideal for flying training and hosts four fixed wing training schools, a helicopter school, and a microlight school.
 Each of these offer trial flying lessons so you can get a feel of what learning to fly is all about.